-B.11 Submission Process and Checklist
+8) Submission Process and Checklist

-Applicants should use CIRCUlink to complete the application.
+Applicants are to use CIRCUlink to complete the application.
 Use the Application Checklist below to confirm that the relevant components have been completed and submitted.
 CIRCUlink also provides a similar checkbox to track the completion and/or submission of each section of the application with a green checkmark or red 'x'.
 Applications cannot be submitted in CIRCUlink until all sections are marked with a green checkmark.
 All submissions will be confirmed.

-Complete (√ or X) Application Checklist: Deadline September 8, 2023 Mandatory
+Complete (√ or X) Application Checklist: Deadline September 10, 2024 Mandatory

 Applicant to add content to fillable CIRCUlink fields:

 Lay Summary of the Research Yes

-Mentorship & Training Plan Yes

 Personal Statement Yes

 Research Summary Yes

 Applicant to upload PDF attachments to CIRCUlink:

+Mentorship & Training Plan Yes

 Academic Transcripts (graduate) Yes

 Applicant's Canadian Common CV (Heart & Stroke Version) Yes

 Certificate of Completion of Sex and Gender Based Analysis Plus (SGBA+) Module(s) Yes

 Proof of Citizenship Yes

 Supervisor's Canadian Common CV (Heart & Stroke Version) Yes

 Signatures Page Yes

 Referees to submit to research@heartandstroke.ca:

 Letter of Reference #1 Yes

 Letter of Reference #2 Yes